 - Leave the butter to stand at room temperature overnight or an 1-2 hours before baking.
 Solid butter can't be whipped/creamed with the sugar.

-- The molasses is what gives the cake that uber dark hue.
+- The molasses is what gives the cake that dark hue.
 This is perfectly normal because molasses is naturally a thick consistency and black in colour.

 - It's okay to use treacle if you cannot find blackstrap molasses.